efthimisfytsilis/Celebration-Web-Scraper/README.md

 This project entails an application with a GUI designed to retrieve information from a web-scraped database.
 The scraper extracts greek names and their associated celebration dates from [eortologio.net](https://www.eortologio.net/) and stores them in a SQLite database.
 The application, built using Tkinter, provides users with intuitive tabs for accessing and interacting with the collected data.

 ## Overview
+This project stems from a real-world need I encountered during my military service.
+Each year, personnel evaluations are conducted, resulting in demobilizations, promotions, and reassignments.
+To maintain updated records and uphold proper etiquette, it's crucial to track individual birthdays or celebratory occasions.
+This information ensures timely greetings and well-wishes are delivered, fostering a positive and supportive military community.

+## Project Structure
 Below is an outline of the main files included in the repository:
 - [`celebration.db`](celebration.db): Stores the collected names and their associated celebration dates, serving as the repository for the scraped data.
 - [`scraper.py`](scraper.py): Extracts data from a single page of the designated source and populates the `celebration.db` database with the collected information.